SchlexanderOlz/IoT-Weather-System/README.md

-# IoT-Cassandra
+# IoT Weather App

-An example usage for the Cassandra database
+An Iot-System which is used to display live data

 docker pull cassandra
 docker run --name IoT-Node0 -p 9042:9042 -d cassandra